microsoft/ignite-learning-paths-training/apps/apps50/README.md

 Update the value of `FRONTEND_RESOURCE_GROUP` in variables.txt with the value used for the name of the resource group that the frontend resources were deployed to.

+An azure app services will be deployed to Australia East region with the url:
+"http://tailwindtraders-website-auseast-apps50-" + `Resource Name Suffix` + ".azurewebsites.net"

+Store the full value of this url (as http://, not https://) to your variables.txt file as the value for `AUSTRALIA_EAST_SITE` It is very important that you always visit this url over http and not https during the demos

+An azure app services will be deployed to East US region with the url:
+"http://tailwindtraders-website-eastus-apps50-" + `Resource Name Suffix` + ".azurewebsites.net"

+Store the full value of this url (as http://, not https://) to your variables.txt file as the value for `EAST_US_SITE` It is very important that you always visit this url over http and not https during the demos

 An azure front door instance will be deployed to the url:
 "http://tailwind-apps50-" + `Resource Name Suffix` + ".azurefd.net"

-Store the full value of this url to your variables.txt file as the value for `AZURE_FD_ENDPOINT`
+Store the full value of this url (as http://, not https://) to your variables.txt file as the value for `AZURE_FD_ENDPOINT` It is very important that you always visit this url over http and not https during the demos

 The deployment can take up to 20 minutes to complete.
 When it is finished you should see a set of resources similar to the picture above deployed into the resource group that you selected.